ivanantonybabu/USRP-RTL-GNU-Radio-Experiments/README.md

 ---

-## 5. RTL-SDR Radio Capture — `Radiocapture.grc`
+## 5. USRP FM Receiver — `USRPRX.grc`

-This experiment extends the RTL-SDR-based FM receiver by providing a configurable **radio signal capture and monitoring flowgraph**.
-RF samples from the RTL-SDR are routed through a selector and throttle stage before being analyzed using time-domain, frequency-domain, waterfall, and constellation displays.
-The signal can also be passed through an FM demodulator and sent to an audio sink, allowing an FM broadcast signal to be both visualized and listened to.
-The flowgraph provides adjustable center frequency, bandwidth, RF gain, and audio volume controls for interactive SDR experimentation.
+This experiment implements an **FM receiver using an Ettus USRP**.
+A UHD USRP Source captures complex RF samples at a configurable center frequency, which can be adjusted from **435 MHz to 915 MHz**.
+The received signal is simultaneously sent to a frequency-domain display for spectrum observation and to a Wideband FM receiver for demodulation.
+The recovered FM audio is then sent to the system audio output, while another frequency-domain display allows the demodulated signal to be examined.
+The flowgraph uses a **480 kS/s sample rate** and a configured USRP receive gain of **40 dB**, providing a simple practical example of receiving and demodulating FM signals with a USRP.

+---

 ---